By Devaiah Bopanna Jan. 03, 2019

-The new note was brought in to end the black-money racket and help our nation become more proficient in the “two-ones-are-two” tables.
+The note was launched with much hype two years ago and the nation had great expectations from it.
+The ₹2000 note was brought in to end the black-money racket and help India become more proficient in the “two-ones-are-two” tables.
 So without wasting much time, let’s get straight to business.

 On the back of the note you have a picture of Mangalyaan.
 This is a peculiar choice by the designers as it is inauspicious, at times even anti-national, to have a picture of the Indian Mars orbiter associated with sentences like, “Damn, I just blew up 2000” or “Sheesh, my 2000 bucks went up in smoke”.

 Also on the back, you will find the Swachh Bharat logo and the tagline: “One step toward cleanliness.”
 It is a well thought out feature by the developers, because every time you use this note, you will be cleaning up your wallet.
-For the first few weeks, the RBI is providing a “Share on Facebook” option where the user can automatically upload a picture of the new note to get a few likes.
+For the first few weeks, the RBI had even provided a “Share on Facebook” option where the user could automatically upload a picture of the note to get a few likes.

 It is important to note that the safety features for merchants on the ₹2000 note are as good (and the same) as the ₹1000 note